Selective School Guide: Inner West Sydney — Ryde, Strathfield, Burwood & More

 How the Partially Selective Model Works

-In a partially selective school, only a portion of the student body is admitted through the selective entry process.
-The remaining students enrol through the standard local-intake process based on their residential address.
-This creates a school with two distinct streams:
+A partially selective school admits only a portion of its student body through the selective entry process; the remaining students enrol through standard local intake based on their residential address.
+Before profiling Ryde Secondary College and Strathfield South High School, it helps to understand how this differs from a fully selective school like Fort Street.

 - Comprehensive stream — Students enrolled through local intake, following the standard curriculum with the full range of support and extension available

-The selective-stream students typically access extension programmes, accelerated coursework, and enrichment opportunities that go beyond the standard curriculum.
+Selective-stream students typically access extension programmes, accelerated coursework, and enrichment opportunities beyond the standard curriculum.
 In many partially selective schools, selective-stream students are grouped together for core academic subjects (such as English, Mathematics, and Science) while mixing with the broader school community for electives, sport, and co-curricular activities.

 Ryde Secondary College

-Ryde Secondary College is a co-educational school located in the suburb of Ryde, offering a partially selective stream alongside its comprehensive intake.
-Situated on a spacious campus with excellent facilities, the school has built a reputation for strong academic outcomes across both its selective and comprehensive streams.
+Ryde Secondary College is a co-educational school in the suburb of Ryde offering a partially selective stream alongside its comprehensive intake.
+Situated on a spacious campus with strong facilities, the school has built a reputation for solid academic outcomes across both its selective and comprehensive streams.

 Ryde Secondary College Quick Facts